mjfrigaard/sharing-your-work/manuscript/00intro.md

 ### Data products and computer programs

-To create a data product, we'll need to write a small computer programs.
-When executed, computer programs are sets of instructions that performing specific tasks.
+To create a data product, we'll need to write small computer programs.
+Crazy, right?
+Not really.
+When executed, computer programs are sets of instructions for performing specific tasks.
 Data products take some raw data as the input, process and prepare those data, and generate figures and tables of the results.
-It might seem strange to think of a data product as a mini computer program, but it will help you see the need for a toolchain.
+It might seem strange to think of a data product as a small computer program, but it will help you see the need for a toolchain.

-Recall the following portion from definition above,
+Recall the following portion from the definition above,

 > "*...the output of one tool comprises the input of the next.*"

-We a set of tools that takes an input (data), creates an output (visualization), then
+We a set of tools that takes an input (data), creates an output (visualization), then passes this output to another tool in the toolchain.
+We've found people start using one of these tools, but without fully understanding where it fits into the larger toolchain.
+After a few frustrating attempts to create the product they were hoping for, they'll start looking for another set of tools (or give up).
+Our goal with this book is to keep that scenario from happening.

 All of this involves being able to communicate our intentions clearly and explicitly with our computers.
 That means writing code. **But this book will not teach you how to program in R.**